 Many patients are prone to constipation or feel they cannot move their bowels.
 Patients may need to take both a stool softener, such as Colace, or a motility agent, like Senekot if this develops.
 The anesthesia and pain medication as well as lack of activity can all lead to constipation.

 Nausea may also be a problem for some people following surgery.
 It is important to have food with pain medication if you start to feel nauseous.
 In addition, there are specific medications that can be prescribed if you continue to struggle with nausea.
-The nausea is usually from the pain medication which you will need, so sometimes adding a nausea medication is very helpful.
+The nausea is usually from the pain medication, so sometimes adding a nausea medication is very helpful.

 Preparing For Breast Reconstruction with Breast Implants

-The preoperative guidelines for an implant-based surgery are really quite the same as those listed above.
+The preoperative guidelines for an implant-based surgery are the same as those listed above.
 Therefore, please see the guidelines listed above while keeping these implant-specific details in mind:

 - Tissue expanders are placed in the first operation.
 This takes about 50 minutes for each side of the chest.
 The tissue expanders increase the space beneath the skin so that breast implants can be placed at a later date.

 - Patients who have implant reconstruction feel stronger day by day.
-You will feel the expander in your chest most of the time for the first 3 weeks.
+You mayfeel the expander in your chest.
 It is normal to feel sharp corners where the expander is folded in the midline and armpit area.
 You will be able to do most things by 6 weeks.
 You may be able to drive by 2-3 weeks if you are comfortable and are no longer taking pain medication.
 Heavy lifting, heavy exercise, and swimming are not recommended for 6-8 weeks.
 Most people take 4 weeks off work.

 - The procedure to place the implants varies depending on the details, such as type of implant used and whether both breasts are receiving breast implants.
 Our experienced plastic surgeons will make sure you know what to expect from that procedure.

-Dr. Christopher Williams, Dr. Jeremy Williams and our entire staff want to make sure you feel fully prepared for your procedure.
+Dr. Christopher Williams, Dr. Jeremy Williams, Dr. Michael Miller, and our entire staff want to make sure you feel fully prepared for your procedure.
 We encourage you to ask us about anything you have on your mind.
 We will be here with you every step of the way, from your very first consultation through your successful recovery.